mikependon/RepoDB.NET/pages/features/hints.md

 }
 ```

-> The hints is only supporting the [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer).
+> The `hints` argument is only supporting the [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer).
+When being called with other RDBMS data providers, an exception will be thrown.